nicholassherwin/Metis/README.md

 1. Determine the busiest stations within a set collection period.
 2. Determine time of day with highest traffic per station.
 3. Look at housing value data in zip codes near stations to determine high-income earners.
-4. Determine the presence of other tech companies in the areas near strations.
+4. Determine the presence of other tech companies / external investment in the areas near stations.
-5. Determine the demographic information for each station (focusing on those who will attend the gala and contribute to their cause).
-6. Benchmark promotional periods for other conventions.
-7. We need to convert the date into a standard date time object by day of the week.
+5. Plot overlap of stations, high home values and presence of tech investment
+6. Determine value-added stations by time of day

 ### *Working Steps:*